- Pens or pencils

 Before you begin

 - Try to schedule this activity at a time when people in the group are taking part in watersports or other activities on the water.
+For instance, they might be working towards their Nautical Skills Staged Activity Badge of their Time on the Water Staged Activity Badge.

 - In the previous session, talk with everyone about the kit they’d wear or bring along on nautical adventures.
 These can be ones they’re currently taking part in or those planned for future sessions.
 Have everyone bring along to this session the kit that they have, and let them know what you have available to lend for this activity if they don’t have everything.
 Remind them to label any personal property with the owner’s name.